Learn Improv approaches characters in Three Parts: Move, Sound and Want.

 The audience immediately connects with a character by what they see on stage.
 Improv characters are quickly built on three common elements: how they move, how they sound, how they think.
 Moving beyond these three elements usually requires more time than a usual improv scene has.
 Long-form styles may allow for more in-depth characters.
 Long-form can revisit the same character over multiple scenes expanding and explaining her motivations.

-Three Parts of the Character
+TRIANGLE of the Character

-- desires, triggers, emotions, motivations
+- desires, triggers, goals, beliefs, triggers, needs

 The first thing that the audience sees is how the character moves.
 How the player moves into the scene conveys information about the character.
 Improv actors need to focus on a strong movement choice.

 The term move is very broad.
 This allows for a wide range of elements to inform a character with gait, facial expression, posture, speed, handedness, gestures, etc. For an instant improv comedy character, it is recommended to choose one and stick with it.

 For example, a character may have a recurring gesture of clasping their hands together when they speak.
 The hand clasping can change to convey anger, anxiety, or happiness.